No. 208 Squadron RAF: Centenary and disbandment

 Despite conducting parallel training alongside the advanced Hawk TMk2 aircraft of 4(R) Squadron for several years, once 4(R) Squadron reached full output capacity, in January 2016 the Royal Air Force took a decision to disband 208(R) Squadron.

 The Squadron celebrated its centenary on 1 April 2016 with the final student course graduation, a families' day and a formal dinner.
 Shortly afterwards the Squadron disbanded, making its last flight on 13 April 2016 where three aircraft (two in centenary markings) led by OC 208(R) Squadron and the RAF Valley Station Commander overflew several landmarks linked with the Hawk TMk1.
 When it was handed back, it was estimated that over 1000 student pilots had been trained in the 208(R) Squadron building during its 22-year tenure at RAF Valley.
 The Squadron Standard was lodged in the RAF church, St Clement Danes, at a ceremony on 22 May 2016, attended by squadron personnel, members of the 208 Squadron Association, Air Officer Commanding 22(Trg) Group and the Director of Flying Training.

+Squadron badge

+The original badge adorned by the aircraft was designed by one of the aircrew and featured the Eye of Horus with wings either side.
+This was said to have been approved locally and by Middle-East Command, as all the 208 Squadron aircraft were emblazoned with the design.
+However, when the badge went up for approval by the Chester Herald as part of the heraldic badge approval process, the design was disallowed as the Eye of Horus had connotations of evil spirits so a newer design with the Sphinx in the background was approved instead.
+The Arabic phrase to look is pronounced shouf, which became shufti, and this lent itself to the squadron's nickname of the Flying Shuftis.